Child and Adolescent Development FAQ

 Is the CHAD program a recognized, accredited baccalaureate degree?

 Yes!
-Your diploma will state: California State University, Sacramento, College of Education, and Bachelors of Arts in Child and Adolescent Development in Educational Context.
+Your diploma will state: California State University, Sacramento, College of Education, and Bachelor of Arts in Child and Adolescent Development with a Concentration in Early Development, Care and Educational.

 What is the cost of the CHAD major courses?

-All courses in the major $489 per unit
+All courses in the major are $489 per unit.

 Fixed fees: